As an Amazon Associate I earn from qualifying purchases.

 Reduce your water usage by collecting rain water and by using drip irrigation to water your green space.
 All of these efforts reduces guilt and makes you feel more powerful in helping reduce your fears over climate change.

-10. Garden produces pride
+10. Gardening produces pride

 Long days working in your garden plot has positive effects, such as being proud of the food you serve from your garden.
 A beautiful garden gives you the feeling of empowerment to be able to feed your family from the efforts put forth by your own two hands.